-We have lived in Denver for over 4 years now and, as much as we like to cook at home, we also enjoy eating out.
-A lot of people ask about good vegan spots so we thought we can put together a comprehensive guide of restaurants that we enjoy going to.
+As much as we like to cook at home, we also enjoy eating out at restaurants.
+A lot of people ask about good vegan spots in Denver so we thought we can put together a comprehensive guide of restaurants that we enjoy going to.

 We haven’t been to every vegan spot yet but we’re so excited about the vegan scene in Denver because it seems to be getting better all the time.
 More vegan options at restaurants, more vegetarian restaurants that have vegan options and substitutes, and more totally vegan restaurants too!